Advanced Policy Analyst Program - Indigenous

 About the program

-The Advanced Policy Analyst Program–Indigenous (APAP–I) is an advanced career development program for high-achieving Indigenous graduates with a master's degree.
+The Advanced Policy Analyst Program–Indigenous (APAP–I) is an advanced career development program for high-achieving Indigenous graduates with a master's degree or PhD and Indigenous law students and graduates.

 This program builds on the success of the existing Advanced Policy Analyst Program (APAP), which has been a signature leadership recruitment program for over 25 years and has helped place more than 300 graduates in policy positions.